Xeon E5-2650 v4 Review

 Revisions

-Besides the final version, there are also engineering versions of the E5 2650 v4.
-They can be distinguished by the s-spec code, which is engraved on the processor lid.
-The final version has the code SR2N3.
-The revision can also be determined by the HWiNFO utility.
+Besides the retail version, there are also engineering samples (ES) of the E5 2650 v4.
+They can be distinguished by the S-spec code engraved on the processor’s IHS.
+The retail version has the code SR2N3.
+The revision can also be determined using the HWiNFO utility.

 xeon e5 2650 v4 s spec